 DAY 5 – Trek to Kyanjin Gompa (elev.
 3730 m): Today is a shorter day as we adjust to the higher elevations.
 Today we will trek around 3 – 4 hours to reach Kyanjin Gompa.
 At our destination is not only our lodge, but also a cheese factory where they make that delicious yak cheese.
 What makes Kyanjin Gompa so wonderful is the views of the Langtang Mountain Range.
 You will have sublime views of the mighty snowcapped peaks.

-DAY 12 – Drive to Kathmandu: We return today by private car to Kathmandu, following the same road we took a few days back.
+DAY 9 – Drive to Kathmandu: We return today by private car to Kathmandu, following the same road we took a few days back.
 Travel time is around 5 – 6 hours.
-We will check into our Three Star Hotel to spend the night.
-In the evening, there will be a farewell dinner with a cultural show.
+We will check into our Deluxe Hotel to spend the night.
+In the evening, there will be a farewell dinner with a great local food.